keidyz/easy-taiko-no-tatsujin-drum-mod/README.md

 I wasn't planning on documenting this until I joked to a friend that I'd do.
 The pictures here were all taken post mod implementation.

-**Also, the workmanship of this mod is horrible.** The tapes were cut as if I only had access to a piece of rock and not some refined steel scissor.
-**I only planned on doing this temporarily but it worked so well that I guess this would be permanent instead.**
+**Also, the workmanship of the mod show in the pics is horrible.
+The tapes were cut as if I only had access to a piece of rock and not some refined steel scissor.
+I only planned on doing this temporarily but it worked so well that I guess this would be permanent instead.**

 Also, the drum was in pristine condition prior to me modding it.
 It started getting scratches because I dragged it around while opening-closing, testing, and fine-tuning my modifications.